Moduli of flat connections in positive characteristic: Introduction

 \end{cor}

 Arinkin's autoduality of compactified Jacobians (cf. \cite{Arinkin:2010uq}) plays an essential role in our argument.
 We observe that this result still holds in large enough characteristic, and use it to deduce the existence of an integral kernel giving rise to the equivalence.
-We relate the Hecke eigenproperty of this kernel to an analogous property for Arinkin's Fourer-Mukai transform (Theorem \ref{thm:Hecke}), which has been stated in \cite[sect.
-6.4]{Arinkin:2010uq}.\\
+We relate the Hecke eigenproperty of this kernel to an analogous property for Arinkin's Fourier-Mukai transform (Theorem \ref{thm:Hecke}), which has been stated in \cite[sect.
+6.4]{Arinkin:2010uq}.

+The Geometric Langlands Conjecture in positive characteristic has been studied by several authors since the seminal article \cite{Bezrukavnikov:fr}.
+We refer the reader to Travkin's \cite{Travkin:2011fk} for a treatment of Quantum Geometric Langlands in positive characteristic, and Chen--Zhu's \cite{chenzhu} article for a discussion of the case of semi-simple structure groups.
+As far as we know, the present work is the first extension of \cite{Bezrukavnikov:fr} to venture outside of the locus of smooth spectral curves or cameral covers.

-\emph{Acknowledgements.} During my time of research on this topic I have profited from interesting discussions with Dmitry Arinkin, Pierre-Henri Chaudouard, Tam\'as Hausel, Jochen Heinloth, G\'erard Laumon and Christian Pauly.
+\textit{Acknowledgements.} During my time of research on this topic I have profited from interesting discussions with Dmitry Arinkin, Pierre-Henri Chaudouard, Tam\'as Hausel, Jochen Heinloth, Yakov Kremnitzer, G\'erard Laumon, Christian Pauly and Rapha\"el Rouquier.
 I thank them for the valuable insights they have provided.
-Parts of this work was submitted as a transfer thesis to the University of Oxford.
-I thank the examiners Yakov Kremnitzer and Rapha\"el Rouquier for reading a first draft and their illucidating comments.
-I also want to thank the EPSRC for generous financial support received under the grant EP/G027110/1.
+H\'el\`ene Esnault encouraged me to update this paper, and thereby disseminate the results of my thesis.
+I thank her for her encouragement and interest.
+I thank Yun Hao for pointing out a mistake in a previous version of Theorem \ref{thm:bnrHiggs} and Proposition \ref{prop:local-bnr}.
+I also want to thank the EPSRC for generous financial support received under the grant EP/G027110/1 while the orginal version of this article was written, and EP/G06170X/1 during the revision process.